Swiss federal authorities

-From people and organisation to disposal & analyses and to systems engineering: which specific tasks are covered by which section, and what does an average working day look like for our employees?
-Get to know some of our team here and find out what makes ‘Working at ENSI’ an exciting challenge for each and every one of them.
+From Human & Organisational Factors to Deep Geological Disposal & Analyses through to System Engineering: which specific tasks lie behind which section and what does a typical working day look like for our employees?
+Get to know part of our team and learn what it is that makes working at ENSI an exciting challenge for each of them.

 Claudia Humbel Haag

-What I also appreciate about my job is the scope for personal initiative.
-For example, with ENSI’s support, I had the opportunity to complete the part-time MAS course in ‘Philosophy and Management’ at the University of Lucerne while continuing in my job.
-I was also able to suggest agile management of a project in which we adapted an important guideline, using the Scrum method.
-So at ENSI, there are always opportunities to broaden your horizons and take on new challenges.
+What I also appreciate about my job is the scope available for self-initiative.
+For example, with support from ENSI, I was able to complete the part-time MAS course “Philosophy and Management” at the University of Lucerne.
+I was also able to instigate use of the Scrum method (an agile project management approach) to manage a project in which we updated an important guideline.
+At ENSI, there are always opportunities to broaden your horizons and take on new challenges.

 Philipp Schädle

-From the spread of radionuclides in the geosphere and biosphere to scenario analysis and the long-term behaviour of engineered barriers: in my job, I deal in particular with analyses related to the safety of deep repositories.
-For example, we develop numerical models to calculate hydromechanical processes in the barriers and in the geosphere, or investigate which phenomena influence the spread of radionuclides.
-My work makes an important contribution to the safe storage of radioactive waste, which gives this job a sense of purpose.
-I also appreciate working at the interface with science.
-I studied environmental protection technology at the University of Stuttgart, worked in a Swiss engineering firm and then held various academic positions at ETH Zurich.
-What characterises my current job at ENSI is that I can combine theoretical knowledge and practice particularly well.
+From radionuclide dispersion in the geosphere and biosphere to scenario analysis and the long-term behaviour of technical barriers; in my job, I am particularly involved in analyses relating to the safety of deep geological repositories.
+For example, we develop numerical models for calculating hydro-mechanical processes in the barriers and the geosphere, and investigate which phenomena influence the dispersion of radionuclides.
+My work makes an important contribution to the safe disposal of radioactive waste, which gives my job a worthwhile purpose.
+I also enjoy working at the interface with science.
+I studied environmental engineering at the University of Stuttgart, worked in a Swiss engineering consultancy and then held various academic positions at ETH Zurich.
+My current job at ENSI is excellent because I can combine theoretical knowledge and practice particularly well.

-I see ENSI as a flexible, modern and reliable employer.
-I also appreciate the broad spectrum of continuing education and international exchanges with research institutions and other regulatory authorities.
-In addition, the work is always exciting and varied due to the regular need to think outside the box.
+I think than ENSI is a flexible, modern, and reliable employer.
+I also value the wide range of continuing education and training, and the international exchange with research institutions and other regulatory authorities.
+Also, the work is always exciting and varied because of the regular opportunities to look beyond your immediate horizons.

 Luana Hafner

-My section deals with the technical and organisational measures for protecting the staff of nuclear plants against radiological risks.
-I focus on dosimetry and epidemiology.
-Dosimetry includes supervisory activities, but also tasks such as maintaining ENSI’s internal dose records.
-In the field of epidemiology, I conduct research on the calculation of radiation-induced cancer risk.
-ENSI has given me the opportunity to write my doctoral thesis in this field part-time at the Ludwig Maximilian University of Munich, which I am very pleased about.
+My section deals with the technical and organisational measures needed to protect the personnel of nuclear installations against radiological risks.
+My focus is on dosimetry and epidemiology.
+Dosimetry includes regulatory activities, but also tasks such as managing ENSI’s internal dose accounting.
+In epidemiology, I am researching calculations of radiation-induced cancer risk.
+ENSI has given me the opportunity to carry out my doctoral thesis in this field on a part-time basis, at the Ludwig Maximilian University of Munich, which is something I am very pleased about.

 Torsten Krietsch

-Safety, responsibility and development potential: that’s what I associate with ENSI, and it’s also reflected in my day-to-day work.
-My main task is to oversee the decommissioning of nuclear facilities, both with the help of internal cross-departmental project management and externally in exchange with federal and cantonal agencies.
-I work with specialists from a wide range of fields and can combine office work with practical implementation on site.
-Sharing experiences internationally is also part of my job and is always particularly exciting.
+Safety, personal responsibility and development potential are what I associate with ENSI and this is also reflected in my daily work.
+My main duty is to oversee the decommissioning of nuclear installations – both with the help of internal interdisciplinary project management and also externally through exchanges with other federal offices and cantonal bodies.
+I work with specialists from various fields and can combine working in the office with practical implementation on site.
+Swapping knowledge and experience at international level is also part of my job, and something I always find particularly interesting.

-Being part of the decommissioning process for nuclear power plants offers enormous potential for professional development, as the dismantling is complex and dynamic.
-Many a project is the first of its kind in Switzerland, so we are sometimes confronted with completely new issues.
-However, ENSI provides the best conditions for successfully mastering the challenges ahead, with intensive training in all legal, technical and procedural matters right from the start.
-In addition, all employees benefit from interdisciplinary cooperation and development opportunities, whether it’s attending seminars and workshops or working on national and international committees.
-Personally, I approached ENSI from abroad, started as a technical specialist and then managed two different sections.
-It was definitely a good career move!
+Being part of the nuclear power plant decommissioning process carries with it huge potential for technical development because the dismantling process is complex and dynamic.
+Some projects are the first of their kind in Switzerland, so we sometimes face completely new questions.
+However, right from the start of a project, ENSI creates optimum conditions for mastering the upcoming challenges thanks to intensive familiarisation with all the legal, technical and procedural issues.
+In addition, all employees benefit from the interdisciplinary cooperation and development opportunities – whether for example by attending seminars and workshops or participating in national and international committees.
+I personally came to ENSI from abroad, started as a subject specialist and have now managed two different sections.
+For me, it was certainly a good career move!

 Industriestrasse 19